BWFischer/terminal-resume/README.md

 ## 5. Updated Features
 -  Implemented touchscreen functionality for the Function Keys (F1 - F10) on tablets and phones.
+-  Add my CV to the F4 key.
+-  Updated .js to ensure that pop-up screens carry the current theme color.

 ### 6. Viewing the Resume
 https://bwfischer.github.io/terminal-resume/